franciskershaw/festiviews/testing.md

 * I had not realised that special characters (the asterix on my forms) needed to be signed off with a semicolon, as missing them renders the HTML invalid.
 I added these in to remove this error from the validator.

-* I had left a space on the mailto: attribute for 'contact us', which was invalid and through an error.
+* I had left a space on the mailto: attribute for 'contact us', which was invalid and threw an error.
 This was amended to remove the error from the validator.

 * There was an error on edit review and festival forms as the 'select' options didn't have placeholders as the first child with no 'value' attribute.
 I hadn't realised this was necessary for the HTML to be valid, but I swiftly added the placeholders in as per the 'add review' and 'add festival' forms.